thlorenz/appup/README.md

 appup [options] file

 Options:
   --pages     port to start pages server on
   --api       port to start api server on
-  --config  point to a config file to override routes, etc. for the pages and api server --dedupe  if set it will [dynamically dedupe](https://github.com/thlorenz/dynamic-dedupe) all modules as they are
+  --config    point to a config file to override routes, etc. for the pages and api server --watchdir  directory to watch for client side JavaScript changes in order to automatically refresh --dedupe    if set it will [dynamically dedupe](https://github.com/thlorenz/dynamic-dedupe)
-            being required to work around the fact that symlinks break `npm dedupe`
+      	      all modules as they are being required to work around the fact that symlinks break `npm dedupe`
 ```

 ## API